 Crescent City Information Center

 Located in the bottom floor of park headquarters.
-Information, picnic area, junior ranger program and retail sales.
+Picnic area and retail sales.

 Corner of 2nd and K Streets in downtown Crescent City.